Buying a house — it's such an adult thing to do. And putting work into it is another mature choice.

 The trick to making a bold palette work?
 Favorite color + white + contrasting color = smashing room.

-These bold green walls get a chill pill from the white trim, area rug, and desk.
+These bold blue-green walls get chill from the white trim, area rug, and desk.
 That red bookcase and chair bring the big bang of contrasting color that shakes things up.

 Because you get a pop of color by painting just one surface.

-This sizzle works because the hot pink repeats the color in the ikat wallpaper, and because the floors and furniture are in sober, neutral hues.
-The gold heart ties into those neutral colors as well as the wallpaper.
+This sizzle works because the hot pink repeats the color in the ikat wallpaper and because the floors and furniture are in quiet, neutral hues.
+The gold heart on the wall ties into those neutral colors as well as the wallpaper.
 Win-win.

 #4 Choose Retro Hues